wri/gfw-terraform-modules/README.md

 - AWS Container Registry
 - AWS Fargate with autoscaling

-When using modules, always refer to a version tag, never directly to master since breaking changes may occure.
+When using modules, always refer to a version tag, never directly to master since breaking changes may occur.

 More details about usage in the corresponding module folders.